Recovering Preferences from Finite Data: Main results

 \begin{condrevealed}[resume] \item $\{\Sigma_n\}$ is exhaustive. \end{condrevealed}

 The importance of having a dense set of alternatives is clear: without it, the characteristics of the preference remains unobservable on an open set, and for general classes of preferences, knowledge of the preference outside this set does not suffice to infer those unobservable characteristics.
-With additional discipline on $\P$, Assumption~\ref{cond:3} can be weakened, as we argue in Section~\ref{ssec:On-the-exhaustiveness-of-experiments}.

 The importance of local strictness for our results hinges on the fact that, for an exhaustive set of experiments, and any two distinct locally strict preferences $\succeq_A$ and $\succeq_B$ of two subjects $A$ and $B$ respectively, there always is at least one experiment for which subject $A$ behaves differently from subject $B$, thereby allowing the experimenter to distinguish between these two preferences.
 Thus, with local strictness, a false hypothesis will eventually be demonstrated to be false, whereas without it, too many preferences can be consistent with the data.
 This fact is stated formally in Lemma~\ref{lem:1}.